 The potassium amounts and nutrition facts for 100g is shown in the bar chart below as percentages of the recommended daily allowance.

 For the food Cranberries, raw the typical serving size is 1 cup, chopped (or 110 g) which contains 93.5 mg of Potassium.
 The precentage of the recommended daily value for this serving is 2 %.
-For this serving the Sodium content is 2.2 mg, the Calories content is 50.6 kcal, the Protein content is 0.43 g, the Fat content is 0.14 g and the Carbohydrate content is 13.42 g.
+In terms of the gram weight and total content for this serving the Sodium content is 2.2 mg, the Calories content is 50.6 kcal, the Protein content is 0.43 g, the Fat content is 0.14 g and the Carbohydrate content is 13.42 g.

 This list of 2 types of cranberries, is brought to you by www.dietandfitnesstoday.com and ranges from Cranberries, raw through to Cranberries, dried, sweetened where all food items are ranked by the content or amount per 100g.
 The nutritional potassium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much potassium in cranberries.